nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 *The effect of extended searching on tandem pairing occurrence*

-We investigated how extended mate search affect the pairing dynamics, using colonies collected in 2016.
+We investigated how extended mate search affects the pairing dynamics, using colonies collected in 2016.
 After swarming, ten females and ten males of dealate were selected from two different colonies.
-These 40 individuals were paint marked with one colored on the abdomen for sex and colony identification (PX-20; Mitsubishi).
-All 40 individuals were maintained for 30 min (just after swarming) or 72 hours (extended mate search) separately in a 24 well plate before the observation.
-Note that the results of 30 minutes treatment were already reported in (see Text S1 of (Mizumoto et al., 2022)).We introduced 40 individuals to the experimental arena (ø = 600 mm).
+These 40 individuals were painted and marked with one color on the abdomen for sex and colony identification (PX-20; Mitsubishi).
+All 40 individuals were maintained for 30 min (just after swarming) or 72 hours (extended mate search) separately in a 24-well plate before the observation.
+Note that the results of the 30-minute treatment were reported in a previous study (see Text S1 of (Mizumoto et al., 2022)).
+We introduced 40 individuals to the experimental arena (ø = 600 mm).
 The experimental arena consisted of a Styrofoam board (600 x 600 mm) and a circular plastic tube (ø = 600 mm, height = 100 mm).
 After being introduced in the arena, we observed termite movements for 30 minutes within a part of the experimental arena (200 x 100 mm) located at the edge of the circular arena (Fig. S2).
-We did so because most individuals walked along the edge of the arena, repeatedly passing across the observational arena (Video S1 and S2).
+We did so because most individuals walked along the arena's edge, repeatedly passing across the observational arena (Video S1 and S2).
 We counted the number of individuals passing across the observational area with their status (single individuals, heterosexual tandems, same-sex tandems, tandems with \>3 individuals).
 We performed the experiments six times with different colony combinations for each treatment.
 The experimental arena was cleaned with 70% ethanol and distilled water before each experiment.

-We compared the total number of observation of pairing units between termites just after swarming and after extended mate search, using Wilcoxon signed rank test.
+Using the Wilcoxon signed rank test, we compared the number of observations of pairing units between termites just after swarming and after extended mate search.
 We also investigated the time development of observed tandem running pairs.
-We binned our 30 minutes observation into 0-5 minutes, 5-10 minutes, …, 25-30 minutes and counted the number of observed tandem pairs during each time-windows.
-We used spearman’s rank relation test to test if the number of observed tandem running pairs increase according to time developments.
+We binned our 30-minute observation into 0-5 minutes, 5-10 minutes, …, 25-30 minutes, and counted the number of observed tandem pairs during each time-windows.
+We used Spearman’s rank relation test to test if the number of observed tandem running pairs increased according to time developments.

-All analysis were performed by R v4.3.1 (R Core Team, 2023) with libraries of “lme4”, “car”, and “exactRankTests” for statistical tests, and “Rcpp” for data-based simulations.
+All analyses were performed by R v4.3.1 (R Core Team, 2023) with libraries of “lme4,” “car,” and “exactRankTests” for statistical tests and “Rcpp” for data-based simulations.
 All data with R and Cpp scripts are available at GitHub (github.com/nobuaki-mzmt/termite-mate-search-cost).
-The accepted version will be uploaded to Zenode to obtain DOI for the version of record.
+The accepted version will be uploaded to Zenode to obtain DOI for the version of the record.

 **Acknowledgments**

-We thank Shigeto Dobata, Kenji Matsuura, and Tomonari Nozaki, for valuable intellectual inputs for the experiments, and XXX for help with termite collections.
+We thank Shigeto Dobata, Kenji Matsuura, and Tomonari Nozaki for valuable intellectual inputs for the experiments, and XXX for help with termite collections.
 This study was supported by Grants-in-Aid for JSPS Research Fellow 15J02767 (NM) and an IPSF fellowship from OIST.